timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part E-Miscellaneous Provisions/Sec. 1395aaa.md

 * #### (8) Transmission of multi-stakeholder input
   * Not later than February 1 of each year (beginning with 2012), the entity shall transmit to the Secretary the input of multi-stakeholder groups provided under paragraph (7).

+* #### (9) Prioritization of measure endorsement
+  * The Secretary—

+    * (A) during the period beginning on December 27, 2020, and ending on December 31, 2023, shall prioritize the endorsement of measures relating to maternal morbidity and mortality by the entity with a contract under subsection (a) in connection with endorsement of measures described in paragraph (2); and

+    * (B) on and after January 1, 2024, may prioritize the endorsement of such measures by such entity.

 #### (c) Requirements described
 * The requirements described in this subsection are the following: